 Many people see tulips as bright, vibrant parts of their garden come springtime, but few know that they’re poisonous.
-As part of the lily family, tulips are poisonous to cats, dogs, and horses and can even cause allergic reactions in humans.
+Part of the lily family, tulips are poisonous to cats, dogs, and horses and can even cause allergic reactions in humans.

 Unlike some plants that are only poisonous in certain areas, like the roots or the flowers, all parts of the tulip plant are toxic.
-The level of toxicity varies, though, with the bulbs being the most poisonous and the leaves, flower, and stem containing a more mild poison.
+The level of toxicity varies, though, with the bulbs being the most poisonous and the leaves, flower, and stem containing less poison.

-What Are the Symptoms of Tulip Poisoning in Cats?
+What Are the Signs of Tulip Poisoning in Cats?

 The leaves, flower, and stem all contain the lowest amount of toxin.
 They’re also more accessible to your cat when they prowl through spring gardens.
-Provided that your cat doesn’t eat much of them, though, the reaction should be mild.
-Symptoms to look out for include:
+Provided that your cat doesn’t eat that much of them, the reaction should be mild.
+This does not mean they do not need medical attention, but rather that they have higher chances of recovering.
+Signs to look out for include:

-If you’re a gardener who likes to keep a vibrant garden or want to try your hand at growing new plants, you should make sure to keep tulip bulbs away from your cats.
-The bulbs contain a much higher level of poison than the rest of the plant, but even the flowers can be dangerous if your kitty eats too much of it.
+If you’re a gardener who likes to keep a vibrant garden or wants to try growing new plants, you should make sure to keep tulip bulbs away from your cats.
+The bulbs contain a much higher concentration of tulipalins than the rest of the plant, but even the flowers can be dangerous if your kitty eats too many of them.

 How to Treat Tulip Poisoning in Cats